secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Script Control/Flow Control - Loops.md

 	ping -c 1 $ip
 done
 ```
 - Of course, we can also write these commands in a single line.
-Such a command would look like this:
+- Such a command would look like this shown below.
 ```shell-session
 secmancer@htb[/htb]$ for ip in 10.10.10.170 10.10.10.174;do ping -c 1 $ip;done